nabiloo19/v4/content/featured/HalcyonTheme/index.md

   - JSON
   - Markdown
   - Stoplight
+  - APIDog
 ---

-The [official developer documentation](https://docs.salla.dev/) of Salla Developers, where over 45,000 active stores are using its set of 250 various APIs.
+The [official developer documentation](https://docs.salla.dev/) of Salla Developers, where over 60,000 active stores are using its set of 300 various APIs.

 Not only that, but also writing [blogs](https://salla.dev/blog) and [tutorials](https://salla.dev/tutorial) that demonstrate the extensibility and of the API that powers the developers to build on top of the e-commerce platform.